twse/random-stuff/FontCreator Data Files and Registry Keys.md

-﻿FontCreator is a font editor and High-Logic's first product created with the first version released in 1998 since the company was founded in 1997.
+﻿FontCreator is a program to create and edit fonts.

 ## Notes
+* The first version was released in 1998 when High-Logic was founded in 1997.
 * The cursor will remain **Busy** if the user is doing other stuff while saving fonts in the background.
 * All versions can save all unaltered opened fonts from the File menu (Windows 2000 & above shows a critical error saying "List index out of bounds" if done repeatedly).
 * Exiting when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.